-Imagine a highway where you drive 60 miles and don’t see another car the entire way.
+Imagine a highway drive for 60 miles and not seeing another car the whole way.

-Imagine a highway with no gas stations or businesses of any kind.
+Imagine no gas stations or businesses of any kind.

-Imagine a highway with no lights or power.
-A place where cell phones don’t work (which is just about everywhere, if like me you’re unfortunate enough to have have AT&T).
+Imagine a highway with no lights or power, a place where cell phones don’t work.

 There is a such a highway.

 It’s Nevada State Highway 266, which is the desolate 60-mile stretch of asphalt that straddles across the Nevada-California border at a crux where towns and people do not exist.
 You’re more likely to see a UFO on this lonely road than another vehicle.

 Heading west, the highway begins its path about one hour north of the sleepy desert town of Beatty, NV.
 The road empties out several ecosystems later about 20 miles south of Bishop, CA — located at the foothills of the gigantic snow-capped Sierra Nevada mountain range.
 The other main junction from the west is California State Highway 395.

 I’ve taken this incredible road perhaps two dozen times.
 I think of it as a well-kept secret — until now.
 When driving along it’s winding path, I feel the road is in control.
 Not me.
 I’m a passenger rocked into solitude within its bosom.
 Driving this highway is the closest thing I’ve experienced towards achieving complete peace.
 And honestly, it’s even a little frightening if you’re driving it alone.
 Especially at night.